AGENTno6/mesa_ffg_work_folder/notes/html_notes/html_css_basics/html_basics.md

 ![image](https://github.com/AGENTno6/mesa_ffg_work_folder/assets/114108199/0bf266fe-71ea-426a-9f55-9a5e92a21923)

 Above is a diagram of how an HTML element is structured.
 You use attributes like the _style_ attribute by giving it a **value** in order to manipulate the style of the element.

----

-## Everything is a Box!!

-**Things to know:**

-- HTML and CSS are languages just like JavaScript.
-  - Lets look back at our toolbags to remember what each language allows us to do: image.png

-I know it sounds quirky but the best way to think when it comes to HTML is with the idea that **everything is a box**.

----